Pug Temperament: What's Good About 'Em, What's Bad About 'Em

 - Has a short face with large expressive eyes

-- Has a soft coat that's easy to groom
+- Has a short coat

 - Is usually polite with everyone, including other pets